Andy Cousin

-Andrew Cousin (born 28 June 1963 in Huddersfield, Yorkshire) is an English bassist and radio presenter from Huddersfield in England.
-He is principally known for being the bassist of All About Eve: he has also played for The Mission.
-Since 2016 he presents the Andy Cousin show on Deal Radio.
+Andrew Cousin (born 28 June 1963 in Lincoln) is an English bassist and radio presenter from Mirfield in England.
+He is principally known for being the bassist of All About Eve and he has also played for The Mission.
+Since 2016, he presents the Andy Cousin show on Deal Radio.

 Before All About Eve (pre-1985)

-In the early 1980s Cousin played bass in Huddersfield for goth band Aemotti Crii, along with friend Tim Bricheno.
+In the early 1980s, Cousin played bass in Huddersfield for goth band Aemotti Crii, along with friend Tim Bricheno.
 Cousin remained with Aemotti Crii until they split up (circa 1984) and then moved down London for a very brief spell with a synthpop band called Pink and Black, appearing on one of their record covers despite not having played on any of the tracks.

-All About Eve First Era (1985–1992)
+All About Eve first era (1985–1992)

 Bricheno had left Aemotti Crii and become a member of All About Eve: following the departure of bassist James Jackson, he invited Cousin to join.
 Cousin became the mainstay bassist, playing on all four of their albums of the era and remaining with the band after Bricheno departed in 1990.

 Seeing Stars (1993)

-Many fans of the band's early sound reacted negatively to the new direction which the band were taking, and poor sales of the fourth album, Ultraviolet, caused internal stresses culminating in the band being dropped by their label, MCA.
+Many fans of the band's early sound reacted negatively to the new direction which the band were taking, and poor sales of the fourth album, Ultraviolet, caused the band to be dropped by their label, MCA.
 Cousin, along with drummer Mark Price and guitarist Marty Willson-Piper, remained in the studio to complete work on songs which had been intended for All About Eve's fifth album.
 These songs were eventually released in 1997 as Seeing Stars.